In conjunction with Gallery East, we are pleased to present the work of one of Australia's most important, ground breaking and influential artists.

 Carol Rudyard was born in England in 1922.
 She left Sheffield in 1947 with her husband, a doctor employed by the British Government, and lived on the Gilbert and Ellice Islands (British Colonies in the Pacific).
 They arrived in Western Australia in 1950 and lived in Mullewa and Southern Cross, before settling in the Perth suburb of Leederville in 1956.
 At this point Carol began designing textiles - two of which will be shown in this exhibition - quickly achieving both commercial and artistic successes.
 She also painted watercolours and won the Festival of Perth Poster Prize for an untitled work in 1964.

 Carol Rudyard enrolled in an Associate Diploma in Art at the West Australian Institute of Technology from 1968-1970.
-She was awarded the Mundaring Art Prize in 1970 by Guy Grey-Smith, with a work which will also feature this show.
+She was awarded the Mundaring Art Prize in 1970 by Guy Grey-Smith, with a work which features in this show.
 She began teaching at the West Australian Institute of Technology in 1971, travelled to Europe in 1972 and held her first solo exhibition in 1973.
 After completing a postgraduate diploma in visual art at Curtin University in 1981, she began to abandon painting for audio visual mediums, particularly video installations.